 Principal reference work of the UN; provides a detailed overview of the Organization's activities during the course of a year.
 All the Yearbooks are available online.
 They provide citation to the documentation and include the full text of resolutions.

-In recent years there has been a resurgence of interest in the law of public international organizations.
-This fifth, revised edition of International Institutional Law covers the most recent developments in the field.
-Although public international organizations such as the United Nations, the World Trade Organization, the World Health Organization, ASEAN, the European Union and other organizations have broadly divergent objectives, powers, fields of activity and numbers of member states, they also share a wide variety of institutional problems.
+This sixth, revised edition of International Institutional Law covers the most recent developments in the field.
+Although public international organizations such as the United Nations, the World Trade Organization, the African Union, ASEAN, the European Union, Mercosur, NATO and OPEC have broadly divergent objectives, powers, fields of activity and numbers of member states, they also share a wide variety of institutional characteristics.
 Rather than being a handbook for specific organizations, the book offers a comparative analysis of the institutional law of international organizations.
-It includes comparative chapters on the rules and practices concerning membership, institutional structure, decision-making, financing, legal order, supervision and sanctions, legal status and external relations.
+It includes chapters on the rules and practices concerning membership, institutional structure, decision-making, financing, legal order, supervision and sanctions, legal status and external relations.
 The book's theoretical framework and extensive use of case-studies is designed to appeal to both academics and practitioners.
-See International Institutional paperback Edition

 This is a United Nations memoir that documents in detail the metamorphosis of a United Nations institution, the Advisory Committee on Administrative and Budgetary Questions, as observed by a diplomat over a period of nearly four decades.